Climate and Average Weather Year Round in Pukalani Hawaii, United States

 The muggier period of the year lasts for 6.7 months, from May 17 to December 7, during which time the comfort level is muggy, oppressive, or miserable at least 30% of the time.
-The muggiest day of the year is August 13, with muggy conditions 72% of the time.
+The month with the most muggy days in Pukalani is August, with 21.8 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.